kaila-spraguemcrae/kaila-spraguemcrae/README.md

 ## Hello All! 🌎🌍🌏
-I am a Software Engineers based in Portland, OR
+I am a Software Engineer based in Portland, OR

 - I am currently learning React and react-three-fiber
 - I interested in front-end development and utilizing 3D graphics